Code-Institute-Submissions/codeinstituteproject1/README.md

 * **Responsive Design**: Site pages are designed to work on all sizes of device.

 #### Specific Features:
-* **Interactive Gallery ELements**: Videos and Images Gallery are served through an interactive gallery provided by fancybox.
+* **Interactive Gallery Elements**: Videos and Images Gallery are served through an interactive gallery provided by fancybox.
 * **Downloadable Audio**: The site includes both streaming and downloadable audio for users
 * **Embedded Video**: The site has a number of youtube videos embedded into it.